mnishiguchi/mnishiguchi.github.io/_posts/2016-05-10-modal-dialog-with-pure-css.md

 I wanted to make the site navigation appear on a modal dialog box.
 After googling around, I found that I could implement modal with pure CSS.
 I thought this was a great opportunity to learn how to implement simple modal without JS.

-## Objectives
+## My goals

 - Create a simple modal dialog box that displays the navigation menu.
 - Open and close the modal by clicking a button.
 - Implement it with pure CSS (an anchor link and the CSS pseudo selector `:target`).

-## Analysis

-### Advantages
+## Advantages of pure CSS modal

 - It works without JavaScript.
 - The code for the functionality is simple and located in a single place.

-### Disadvantages
+## Some issues

+### The modal open state getting preserved in the browser history

 - When I press the back button and re-visit the URL where the modal was open, the modal dialog opens again.
 This behavior is a little strange.

+### A page getting scrolled under the modal

 - It is difficult to prevent the page from scrolling without JavaScript.
-Even if the transparent modal overlay is covering the whole page, we can still scroll the page from above the overlay, which is a little strange in the material design standpoint.
+Even if the transparent modal overlay is covering the whole page, we can still scroll the page from above the overlay.

-## Solutions to above-mentioned disadvantages

 At first, I was trying to prevent the page from scrolling when the modal is open.
 And because I wanted to stick to the pure CSS implementation, it was very challenging to do it.